tiagodeluna/study-notes/AWS/README.md

 After DynamoDB uses the partition key to determine the partition data will be stored in, the sort key -- or **range attribute** -- is used to sort the data inside of that partition.

+Indexes:

+DynamoDB has two types of indexes:
+* *Local secondary indexes* must have the same partition key and the same hash key as the table.
+They also must be created at the same time as the table itself.
+The point is that it has a different range key.
+Every partition of the index is scoped to a table partition with the same hash key.
+* A *Global secondary index* is an index with: a hash and range key.
+The hash and range key can be different from what's on the table.
+It is thought of as "global" because queries on the index can span all of the table data across partitions.

+Queries:

+In DynamoDB, a query efficiently searches using the partition key and an optional sort key.
+You have to supply a partition key when creating a query in DynamoDB.
+A query returns only the items matching the primary key.
+By default, a query is an *eventually consistent read* only.
+You have to explicitly request it to be a *strongly consistent read*.

+As the read (and write) throughput in DynamoDB is scalable and charged accordingly, it is important to determine beforehand how much read capacity throughput you should provision to your table.
+It can be done by using the formula: `( N x (S/K))`, where `N` is the number of items you want to read per second, `S` is the item size (in KB) and `K` is the throughput capacity size per read capacity unit (RCU), which is 4KB.
+For *eventually consistent reads*, which require half the throughput necessary for *strongly consistent reads*, divide the result by 2.

+Other important facts about DynamoDB:
+* The limit of tables an AWS account can have per region is 256.
+You can increase DynamoDB table limit by contacting AWS and requesting a limit increase.
+* You can define up to 5 *local secondary indexes* and 20 *global secondary indexes* per table (by default), i.e 25 in total.
+* One *read capacity unit* (RCU) represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+* One *write capacity unit* (WCU) represents one write per second for an item up to 1 KB in size.

 **Elastic Beanstalk**

 Elastic Beanstalk is designed to make it easy to deploy and scale less complex (single-tier) applications.
 It takes advantage of core services such as EC2, Auto Scaling, ELB, RDS, SQL and CloudFront, to help reduce the management required for provisioning applications.